How to Upsell & Cross-Sell | Upselling Techniques | Checkatrade

 • Cross-selling aims to recommend products or services that are complementary to a product or service the customer has already chosen

-But wait, you haven’t mentioned anything about fries, or chicken wings, but here’s the waiter asking if you want to add any sides.
+But wait, you haven’t mentioned anything about fries, or chicken wings.
+But here’s the waiter asking if you want to add any sides.
 Cross-selling in action.
 That is, adding something complementary to your original order.

 Want to take your business to the next level?